agnusmaximus/cyclades/README.md

 #### `Datapoint(const std::string &input_line, int order)`

 The constructor for the subclass of Datapoint.
-The `order` argument should be passed in to the superclass initialization call.
+The `order` argument should be passed in to the superclass constructor call.
 For example:
-`CustomDatapoint(const std::string &input_line, int order) : Datapoint(input_line, order)`
+`CustomDatapoint(const std::string &input_line, int order) : Datapoint(input_line, order) { ... }`

 ##### Args: